Yeongbi-Na/TextRank/README.md

 # TextRank
 TexRank is the Algorithm that extracts important words using co-occurence between words in a sentence.
 It is based on words frequency.
 This code extracts important keywords using TextRank Algorithm.
-The code is based on Korean data(Youtube Description data)
+The code is based on Korean data(Youtube subtitle data)

 I referenced this site :https://lovit.github.io/nlp/2019/04/30/textrank/

-Data: Description data of Youtube video (Beauty field like review of production, make-up)
+Data: subtitle data of Youtube video (Beauty field like review of production, make-up)

 <h2>Input type, output type of functions </h2>